 Contact the Department of Health and Physical Education for more information at 318-487-7350.

 The intercollegiate athletics program of Louisiana College has operated historically in strict adherence to philosophy and purpose in harmony with the support of the College’s identity and mission.
 The specific purposes of the athletics program include fostering healthy interpersonal relationships, inspiring a sense of spirit and pride among students, contributing to a comprehensive student recruitment program, promoting the spiritual, emotional, and physical well-being of students, and fostering intellectual, cultural, and social development outside the formal instructional program.
 All of these purposes support the College’s interests to educate the total person.

-NCAA Division III, the American Southwest Conference, and the College agree with and support the attitudes, statements, and regulations espoused by those organizations regarding sportsmanship, ethics, amateur athletics competition, fair play, gender equity, and the financial support, academic success, and health and welfare of student-athletes.
+NAIA, Red River Athletic Conference, and Sooner Atheltic Conference (football), the College agrees with and support the attitudes, statements, and regulations espoused by those organizations regarding sportsmanship, ethics, amateur athletics competition, fair play, gender equity, and the financial support, academic success, and health and welfare of student-athletes.
 The College is committed to working with these organizations as it strives to accomplish both specific purposes of the athletic program and the overall mission of the College.

 Varsity sports are offered through the Athletic Department.
 Louisiana Christian University sponsors varsity athletic teams for both men and women in basketball, soccer, and tennis.
 LC also supports football, baseball, and golf for men; softball and volleyball for women.
 Students may attend games free of charge.
 A minimum ticket fee may be charged for tournaments and regional playoff

 games.
 For further information, contact the Athletic Director at 318-487-7503 or visit LCUwildcats.net.